Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-1-6.md

 ## Hosting Type

 * **Self-Hosted Trackers** (e.g., Keitaro): Installed on your own server, giving you full control and cost savings.
 Ideal for high-traffic campaigns but requires technical know-how to manage.
-* **Cloud-Based Trackers** (e.g., Voluum): Hosted by the provider, offering ease of use but higher costs and less data control.
-Perfect for beginners or smaller campaigns.
+* **Cloud-Based Trackers** (e.g., Voluum): Hosted by the provider, offering ease of use but higher costs.
+Cloud-based allows major players who spend very large sums on advertising to see uninterrupted analytics and handle large volumes of traffic.

 ## Traffic Volume